Channel Swimming with Stewart Evans: Walk In, Swim Across, Walk Out

 It is a fascinating recollection of the unprecedented crossing that had been attempted many times before Evans’ success.
 But it remains unusual in that only his swim utilized Miller’s “walk in, swim across, walk out” plan.
 All subsequent swims had either a start or a finish in the water – and most of them had an in-water start and an in-water finish.

-Dr. Howard writes a two-part series: The Story of the Swim and Farallone Swimmers
+Dr. Howard writes a two-part series included in the Dolphin Log: The Story of the Swim and Farallone Swimmers

 The Story of the Swim